ric2b/Vivaldi-browser/chromium/testing/buildbot/README.md

   name.

-There are other arguments specific to other test types (script tests, JUnit tests, instrumentation tests, CTS tests); consult the generator script and test_suites.pyl for more details and examples.
+There are other arguments specific to other test types (script tests, JUnit tests); consult the generator script and test_suites.pyl for more details and examples.

 ### Compound test suites
 #### Composition test suites